 6. STYLED: Secrets for Arranging Rooms, from Tabletops to Bookshelves

-She points out a set of tips and rules that can apply to various tastes and styles.
-Layering, balancing, and scaling all play into space’s overall aesthetics and tie everything together.
+She points out a set of tips and rules that you can apply to clients with various tastes and styles.
+Layering, balancing, and scaling all play into the overall aesthetics of the space and it is the minutia that ties everything together.

 7. Evocative Style by Kelly Wearstler

-Kelly Wearstler is one of the leading interior designers, known for her bold style and sophisticated blending.
+Kelly Wearstler is one of the leading interior designers, known for her bold style and sophisticated blending of rustic with contemporary.

-It’s full of whimsical and elegant ideas of bold color palettes and geometric artwork as she’s pushing boundaries with her creative and rich modern interiors.
+The book is a testament to her whimsy and elegance in applying bold color palettes and geometric artwork while she pushes boundaries with her creative and rich modern interiors.

 8. Everything: A Maximalist Style Guide

-In this book, you’ll learn the ins and outs of nailing the maximalist design aesthetic, from going bold with color to mixing furniture styles.
+In this book, you’ll learn the ins and outs of nailing the maximalist design aesthetic, from going bold with color to uniquely styling rooms with pieces of furniture.

-The Maximalism style embraces beautiful color palettes, luxurious textiles, patterns, ornament, and everything in between.
-Mixing and blending all beautifully to create a bedazzling space you’d be proud to call home.
+The Maximalism style embraces vibrant color palettes including jewel tones, luxurious textiles, patterns, ornaments, and everything in between.
+Mixing and blending a range of interior design elements to create a dazzling space you’d be proud to call home.

-If you want to learn to break the rules of interior design, play with different periods in a single room, and have fun with owning and displaying more items, this book is for you.
+If you want to learn to break the rules of interior design, play with different periodic styling in a single room, and have fun owning and displaying more items, this book is for you.

 9. Jungalow: Decorate Wild by Justina Blakeney

-This book is one of a kind; she’s sharing a combo of uplifting inspiration mixed with her memoir, DIY instruction, and interior design philosophies.
+This book is one of a kind; she’s sharing a combo of uplifting inspiration mixed with DIY instructions and interior design philosophies with her memoir.

-Her goal is to encourage people to find inspiration in the world, bring bright colors into their homes, empower and inspire people to find their style and voice.
+Her goal is to encourage people to find inspiration in the world, introduce vibrancy at home, and empower homeowners to find their style and voice.